Skip to Content

 Previous Mentorship Pairings

 The WritersNL Emerging Writers Mentorship program is designed to serve the needs of emerging Newfoundland and Labrador writers who are committed to the development of their writing.
+It is aimed at writers on the cusp of professional publication and who have a substantial work-in-progress.
+Emphasis is on producing a work ready for the marketplace.

 2022-23 Mentorship Participants